qlrd/miniscript-presentation/main.typ

 == Type system (timelock mixing)
 #align(horizon)[
-    It is illegal height based *and* time based timelocks to appear together in:
+    It is not valid to mix height-based *and* time-based timelocks in:

     - `and` fragment combinations; and
     - `thresh` frament combinations where `k >= 2`,